 “Our results revealed differences in acidity of the biofilms, with the ones treated with arginine being significantly more protected against acidification caused by sugar metabolism,” says first author Yumi Del Rey, a postdoctoral candidate at Aarhus.

-The team also analyzed the carbohydrate components of the biofilms, paying particular attention to fucose and galactose, which make up a large portion of dental biofilms and may contribute to the formation of acidic pockets inside them.
+The team also analyzed the carbohydrate components of the biofilms. particularly fucose and galactose.
+These make up a large portion of dental biofilms and may contribute to the formation of acidic pockets inside them.

-When treated with arginine, an overall reduction in fucose-based carbohydrates was observed, potentially making the biofilm less harmful.
+When treated with arginine, an overall reduction in fucose-based carbohydrates was observed.
+This potentially makes the biofilm less harmful.
 There was also a change in the structure of the biofilm, with galactose-containing carbohydrates decreasing at the bottom and increasing at the top.

 A reduction in harmful bacteria

 When identifying which bacteria were present in the biofilm, the researchers found that those treated with arginine showed a significant reduction in the mitis/oralis group of streptococci, which produce acid but are not strong producers of alkali.
-The arginine-treated biofilm also slightly increased streptococci with considerable arginine metabolism, thereby improving the pH.
+The arginine-treated biofilm also slightly increased streptococci, thereby improving the pH.

-In short, the results indicated that arginine reduced the biofilms’ acidity, altered their carbohydrate structure, and reshaped their microbiome to include fewer dangerous bacteria.
+In short, the results indicated that arginine reduced the biofilms’ acidity.
+It also altered their carbohydrate structure and reshaped their microbiome to include fewer harmful bacteria.

 These results indicate that supplementing toothpastes or oral rinses with arginine could help fight cavities in people who are more susceptible to them.

 If you’re looking to add the arginine hack to your oral care regimen, I have good news.
-Some oral care brands (like Colgate) already include arginine in their products, particularly those used to treat tooth sensitivity.
-Take a close look at the labels to see if arginine is listed among the ingredients.
+Some oral care brands (like Colgate) already include arginine in their products.
+Look for products made to treat tooth sensitivity.
+But take a close look at the labels to be sure arginine is listed among the ingredients.

 Don’t overdo your oral hygiene, though.
-Antiseptic mouthwashes sabotage arginine’s benefits by killing the good bacteria that help it work its magic.
+Antiseptic mouthwashes undermine arginine’s benefits by killing beneficial bacteria.

 It’s not yet clear if simply taking L-arginine supplements can make a difference in cavity prevention.
 But adding one to your daily regimen couldn’t hurt.
 In fact, it has benefits for circulation, brain and heart health.